-The research was carried out in Hampshire by the University of Southampton and South Central Ambulance Service and is published in the online journal Heart.
-It set out to discover how available external defibrillators are, given the push for their deployment in public places, such as shopping centres and train stations, over the past decade.
+Research carried out in 2014 by the University of Southampton and South Central Ambulance Service highlighted the significance of this issue.
+It set out to discover how available external defibrillators are, given the push for their deployment in public places.

-During the study period of one year, 673 known PADs (public access defibrillators) were located in 278 Hampshire locations.
-Researchers found that, out of 1,035 emergency calls, the caller could access a defibrillator in only 44 cases.
-The caller was actually able to use the defibrillator in only 18 cases, and the report’s authors said that more education was needed to give bystanders the confidence to use the machines, which can save the lives of patients while waiting for an ambulance to arrive.
+At this time, 673 known PADs (public access defibrillators) were located in 278 Hampshire locations.
+Out of 1,035 emergency calls which occurred in one year, the caller could access a defibrillator in only 44 cases.
+The caller was actually able to use the defibrillator in only 18 cases.

-The type of AED is essential when selecting defibrillators suitable for public use where no prior training is likely to be given.
-Fully automated defibrillators will make the use of the defibrillator as easy as possible.
-The units not only offer spoken and visual indicators about each step, they also automatically analyse the heart rhythm and will automatically select the correct level of shock for the person with the heart attack.
+Fully automated defibrillators are ideal for public use, as they make administration of care as easy as possible.
+The units not only offer spoken and visual indicators about each step, they also automatically analyse the heart rhythm.
+The devices will automatically select the correct level of shock for the person who has suffered a cardiac arrest.

 Anyone can use an AED, owing to the simple instructions that they are supplied with.
 However, many individuals lack the confidence to do so.
 People may worry that they will cause harm to the patient, with moral or legal consequences, or may not be comfortable performing CPR.